Covid 19 Updates

 • You must maintain a distance of at least six feet from other visitors while at the Park.

 • You must cover your nose and mouth with a mask at the Park unless you can assure that you remain six feet away from other visitors at all times.

 • All regular Park rules and regulations also remain in effect during this time.
 In particular, dogs must remain on a leash at all times at Socrates.
 Those found in violation of this rule will be fined.

-• The Park’s ‘MONUMENTS NOW‘ exhibition opens in stages over the summer and fall of 2020 and remain on view through March 2021.
+• The Park’s ‘MONUMENTS NOW‘ exhibition opens in stages over the summer and fall of 2020 and remains on view through March 2021.